superfeedr/documentation/subscribers.md

 If an entry is updated, they are *not propagated by default*.
 This is because we want to avoid creating numerous false positives.

-There is, however, one exception.

-If a new entry contains a valid, `updated` element, and the update is very recent (within three minutes), you will receive a notification.
+There is, however, one exception: if a new entry contains a valid, `updated` element, and the update is very recent (within three minutes), you will receive a notification.
 This means that we will usually propagate updates for feeds if we receive a ping from the publisher.

 #### Errors